RobertDober/lab42_tmux/README.md

   lab42_tmux some_path [windows: n]
 ```

+If a session with the basename of `some_path` exists will attach to it.
+Otherwise
-Will open a session with n *additional* windows, each window will be cwed into `some_path`
+will open a session with that name and n *additional* windows, each window will be cwed into `some_path.